 Before we cover anything else we should list the most common varieties of Cherry Barbs.

 Their confidence comes from their group.
 If they are placed alone in the tank they will spend most of their time hiding.
 These fish are usually very stressed, and can easily become sick especially if not kept in a group.

-The fish love swimming from the middle of the aquarium but it’s also common to find them at the surface or the bottom of the tank.
-During mating, the males may display aggressive behavior especially with the wrong ratio of males to females in the tank.
+They love swimming from the middle of the aquarium but it’s also common to find them at the surface or the bottom of the tank.
+During mating, the males may become aggressive, especially if there isn’t a good ratio of males to females in their tank.

 You should not place one male and a female in one tank because the female may become stressed and tired from all the chasing during the mating season.
 The best living arrangement is a ratio of 2 females to 1 male to give the females time to rest.

 In the wild, Cherry Barbs live in calm waters with deep rooted trees that form canopies and only allow minimum light into the water.
 Due to the presence of many trees and leaves that fall to the bottom of the waters, the waters in the fish’s natural habitat tends to be slightly acidic.

 If you choose to keep Cherry Barbs, try mimicking the natural conditions to make your pet comfortable.
 The aquarium should have many plants to give your fish hiding places and to give their home a natural feel.
 The plants also create shade in their tank, minimizing the amount of light inside.

 Coarse gravel mixed with some fine sand gives your fish a good substrate.
 As you choose the substrate, choose darker colors so that your fish stand out with their bright colors in the aquarium.